vOLLUnteer UNITY COUNCIL

 The vOLLUnteer Unity Council is a programming council, student organization, and one of the major programs in the Center for Service-Learning and Volunteerism (CSLV).
 We plan large events, small one-time projects and ongoing programs.

 Our mission is to unite and empower the University community by engaging in quality volunteer service concentrating on San Antonio's Westside.
-VUC General Meetings will resume in Fall 2013 and date and time will be determined at that time.
+VUC General Meetings for the Fall 2013 semester will be Sept 23, Oct 7, Oct 21, Nov 4, Nov 18, and Dec 2 from 12:15-1:00pm in Worden 1.
+All OLLU students are invited to attend.
 Contact us at 434-6711, ext.
 2423 with any questions.

 Want to learn more about the VUC?

 Coordinates all marketing and promotions for the VUC and its events.
 Coordinates National Volunteer Week.